wp-plugins/oasis-workflow/readme.txt

 == Screenshots ==

 1. Visual Work flow designer
+2. More examples.. of the workflow designer
+3. Even more examples.. of the workflow designer
-2. Role-based routing
+4. Role-based routing
-3. Inbox
+5. Inbox
-4. Sign off
+6. Sign off
-5. Process history
+7. Process history

 == Changelog ==